π¬π· Beef Pastisada

 150 g Ground beef cubes - Olive oil - 1 Onion - 2 Garlic cloves - 2 Cloves - 220g Tomato puree (Cirio) - Water - 2 Bay leaves - 1or 2 Cinnamon sticks - Salt and pepper - Fresh parsley - Pasta (Lumache Rigate from De Cecco) - Parmesan - Red pepper flakes

-* Afterthought: Adding a carrot cut in very fine slices could add a little extra sweetness and texture
+* Extra: Adding a carrot cut in very fine slices to add some sweetness + red wine (at the very end)

 How to make your Pastisada π©π»βπ³

-Add the tomato puree, bay leaves, cinnamon, cloves and a little water (+ carrot) and bring to a boil to then lower to low to medium heat.
-Add salt and pepper if needed as well as the chili flakes
+- Add the tomato puree, bay leaves, cinnamon, cloves and a little water (+ carrot) and bring to a boil to then lower to low to medium heat.
+Add salt and pepper if needed

-Let the sauce simmer on low to medium heat for about 2 hours - the beef needs to be tender and the smell of cloves and cinnamon should take over the kitchen.
-Add the salt
+- Let the sauce simmer on low to medium heat for about 2 hours - the beef needs to be tender and the smell of cloves and cinnamon should take over the kitchen.

-20 minutes before turning off the stove for the sauce, start boiling the water for the pasta and add the pasta to the water once ready.
+- 20 minutes before turning off the stove for the sauce add the red wine, and start boiling the water for the pasta then add the pasta to the water once ready.
 I used Lumache Rigate but if you want it the traditional way, buy some bucatini pasta (long, thick like a tube).

 Enjoy xx